William E Russell serves 365 students in grades Prekindergarten-5.

 Students by Grade

-The diversity score of William E Russell is 0.64, which is more than the diversity score at state average of 0.59.
+The diversity score of William E Russell is 0.59, which is less than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.

 State Level (MA)